 By | August 24, 2022

 A gaggle of girls making phone calls in the dorm

-Long before cellphones were a must have for every student in the good ol U S of A, the only way for young people away at college was to make a call from the dorm room phones.
-In many cases the use of these phones was included in the price of tuition so people could use them as much as they needed (in some Draconian schools they only had pay phones).
+Long before cell phones were a must-have for every student in the good ole U S of A, the only way for young people away at college was to make a call from the dorm room phones.
+In many cases, the use of these phones was included in the price of tuition so people could use them as much as they needed (in some Draconian schools they only had pay phones).
 On busy nights in the dorm long lines would form in the hallway, turning the phone calls into a party that could last late into the night - especially if some of your dorm mates were especially chatty.
-Imagine trying to call home and have a serious conversation in a hallway full of people, you’d definitely have to develop an indoor voice.
+Imagine trying to call home and have a serious conversation in a hallway full of people.
+You’d definitely have to develop an indoor voice.

 Reading the liner notes of the "Grease" LP

 Remember reading the liner notes in albums?
 The joy that came with opening its folds and looking through the liner notes, feeling the thick cardboard in your hands; its weight even after the LP is placed on the turntable, and the way the layout tells you everything you need to know about the music, even without the lyrics.
 This young man is taking part in that greatest of pastimes, hanging out and listening to a record while soaking in the experience.
 What was your favorite record to listen to?
 Which LP had the best album art?
 Everyone’s favorite LP is different, remember, there’s no wrong choice.